-The financial statements were approved for issue by the Board of Directors on May 27, 2021
+The financial statements were approved for issue by the Board of Directors on May 27, 2022

-Anish K. Chandaria Kanwaljit S. Nagpal

-Director DIN: 00296538 DIN: 00012201

-Manoj Sharma Rohitkumar P. Kotak Chief Financial Officer Chief Executive Officer

-Place: Mumbai/ London Date: May 27, 2021 ar P. Kotak Eshmeet Thapar cutive Officer Company Secretary
+For and on behalf of the Board of Directors Raj K. Chandaria Director DIN : 00037518 Kanwaljit S. Nagpal Director DIN : 00012201 Manoj Sharma Chief Financial Officer Place: Mumbai Date: May 27, 2022 Rohitkumar P. Kotak Chief Executive Officer Priyanka Vaidya Company Secretary